Le Antichità di Ercolano Esposte: Publication

 The first publication to record the findings was a large folio book called Disegni intagliati in rame di pitture antiche ritrovate nelle scavazioni di Resina (Copper engravings of the ancient paintings discovered in the excavations of Resina) printed in 1746.

 Despite the title, the book included drawings of statuettes in bronze and marble, lamps and reliefs.

 Some engravings showed the objects as they were, while others showed the artist's reconstruction of the original.
 There were many inaccuracies.

 The book gave no indication of the locations where the objects were found.

 Only three copies have survived.
 These may be the only ones that were produced, perhaps because Charles was dissatisfied with the result.

 The Prodromo delle Antichità di Ercolano (Preface to the Antiquities of Herculaneum) was prepared by Ottavio Antonio Bayardi, cousin of the prime minister Giovanni Fogliani, and issued by the Stamperia Reale in 1752.

 The five volume work tells stories of Hercules and tries to prove that the city was in fact Herculaneum, which had not been in doubt since an inscription was found in 1738, but says nothing about the findings.
 In 1754 Bayardi published a one volume catalog of the findings.

 Without illustrations, and with only the most cursory descriptions of the 2,000 objects listed, the catalog has little value.

 In 1755 Charles appointed fifteen savants to a newly formed Accademia Ercolanese to study the artifacts and publish the findings.

 The committee engaged twenty-five leading artists to prepare drawings and engravings on the finds, including Giovanni Elia Morghen, Carlo Nolli and Giovanni Battista Casanova.

 The best engravers were given the most interesting pieces.

 A given engraver would be given all pieces of a given style, to ensure consistency.

 The academy issued volumes of the work from 1757 to 1792.

 They were not sold, but were given to the "happy few" that were chosen as recipients.

 Two thousand copies were printed of the first volume.

 Charles abdicated in 1759 and was succeeded by the eight-year-old Ferdinand IV.

 Publication continued under the regent Tanucci.

 The first four volumes depicted paintings.

 These were painted wall fragments, including fragments removed from the portico.

 The fifth volume, published in 1767, was devoted to bronze busts.

 Another volume on bronze statues was issued in 1771.

-Plates from the Antichita were copied in London in 1773.
+Plates from the Antichità were copied in London in 1773.

 Another volume on paintings came out in 1779.

 An abridged version of the book was published in 1789.

 The last volume, in 1792, depicted lamps and candelabras.

 The volumes do not include depictions of the marbles.